NAVquant - Automated NAV Calculation for AIFs & AMCs

 In the early stages of a fund’s lifecycle, Excel is an indispensable ally.
 It is flexible, ubiquitous, and virtually free.
 However, as an investment manager scales, handling more frequent subscriptions, complex fee hurdles, or diverse asset classes, relying on manual fund accounting spreadsheets becomes a significant operational liability.

-3. The Audit Trail Deficit: Why Spreadsheets Fail Compliance
+Why Do Spreadsheets Fail Compliance Requirements?

 • Version Control Issues: It is difficult to prove exactly what data was used for a specific NAV pulse three months ago.